 As currently drafted, subsection (d) does not apply to involuntary transfers.
 Cf. Sections 18, 19.
-The Committee may wish to consider whether subsection (d) or Sections 18 and 19 should be amended to include a similar rule following an involuntary transfer.
+At its last meeting, the Committee briefly considered whether subsection (d) or Sections 18 and 19 should be amended to include a similar rule following an involuntary transfer but reached no decision.
+After further reflection and consultation, no expansion of this rule to involuntary transfers is recommended.